opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

 * `parameters` - (Optional) Map of additional configuration parameters.
 Values should be strings.
 Parameters set here overrides values from configuration template (parameter group).

+* `lower_case_table_names` - Specifies the case-sensitive state of the database table name, the default value is "1".
+Changing this parameter will create a new resource.
+  + 0: Table names are stored as fixed and table names are case-sensitive.
+  + 1: Table names will be stored in lower case and table names are not case-sensitive.

 * `public_ips` - (Optional) Specifies floating IP to be assigned to the instance.
   This should be a list with single element only.